-This Independent Geologist Report has been prepared by Allen J. Maynard, principal of Al Maynard & Associates ("AM&A") at the request of SunMirror AG ("SunMirror") on the mineral assets contained within the Cape Lambert iron project region owned by MCC (held under Retention Licence R47/18) and located approximately 20 km east of Karratha and 8 km west of Roebourne in Western Australia, Figure 1.
+This Independent Geologist's Report has been prepared by Allen J. Maynard, principal of Al Maynard & Associates ("AM&A") at the request of SunMirror Luxembourg S.A. ("SunMirror") on the mineral assets contained within the Cape Lambert iron projects owned by MCC located approximately 20 km east of Karratha and 8 km west of Roebourne in Western Australia, Figure 1.
+This is an update of the previous report dated October 2022.

-Figure 1: Cape Lambert MCC project - R 47/18.
+Figure 1: Cape Lambert location.

-Pharlap Holdings have a royalty covering future mine production from the MCC Australia Sanjin Mining Pty Ltd (ASX-"MCC") Retention Licence ("R") R47/18, their Cape Lambert Magnetite Project.
+Pharlap Holdings have a royalty covering future mine production from the MCC Australia Sanjin Mining Pty Ltd (ASX-"MCC") Retention Licence R47/18, their Cape Lambert South Magnetite Project.